anna-ringwood/cleaning-deduplicating-donor-data/README.md

     a.
 Import and Explore Data.Rmd
     b.
 Insights Report.Rmd
 2. Combining and/or Removing Duplicate Records
     a.
-Developing the Deduplicating Process
+Developing the Deduplicating Process.Rmd
     b.
-Finalizing the Deduplicating Process
+Finalizing the Deduplicating Process.Rmd
 3. Supplementing Data and Presenting Results
     a.
 Final - Bloomerang.Rmd
     b.
 Final - Mailchimp.Rmd